Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

     _pagination.SelectedIndex = 2;
     ```

-3. Add the Pagination to the parent:
+3. Add the pagination to the parent:

    ```cs
    _rootView.Add(_pagination);
    ```

-Following output is generated when the Pagination is created using style:
+The following output is generated when the pagination is created using style:

 ![Pagination2](./media/PaginationExample_Animated.gif)